 Article Explanation 453 (a) - Policies and processes for, and an indication of the extent to which the entity makes use of, on- and off-balance sheet netting Please refer to subsection 2.7 of the risk management section of the annual report.
 453 (b) - Policies and processes for collateral valuation and management For real estate, valuation methods include indexation policies and external revaluation.
-For equities, mark-to-market valuation is used.
-Regarding derivatives, we only engage in derivative transactions with financial counterparties for which there is an ISDA agreement in place.
-In principle, only cash collateral is accepted.
-Under extraordinary circumstances, other types of collateral, such as bank guarantees or real estate, may also be accepted as collateral. $453\mbox{ (c)}$ - Description of the main types of collateral taken by the institution The main types of collateral we hold are: Residential mortgage collateral; Guarantees provided by governments and credit institutions; Commercial real estate; Financial collateral; Receivables; Stocks and inventories.
+For equities and bonds, mark-to-market valuation is used.
+Regarding derivatives, Van Lanschot Kempen has an ISDA agreement in place for all financial counterparties with whom over-the-counter (OTC) derivatives are entered into.
+Only cash collateral is accepted.
+453 (c) - Description of the main types of collateral taken by the institution The main types of collateral we hold are: - Residential mortgage collateral; - Guarantees provided by governments and credit institutions; - Commercial real estate; - Financial collateral; - Receivables; - Stocks and inventories.
 453 (d) - Main types of guarantor and credit derivative counterparty and their creditworthiness We have counterparty exposure due to our CDS positions.
 These counterparties are financial institutions, which are evaluated annually.
 Please refer to the explanation provided under article 439(a) for more information.
 453 (e) - Information about market or credit risk concentrations within the credit mitigation taken Please refer to subsection 2.5 of the risk management section of the annual report.
-453 (f) - For institutions calculating risk-weighted exposure amounts under the Standardised Approach or the IRB Approach, but not providing own estimates of LGDs or conversion factors in respect of the exposure class, separately for each exposure class, the total exposure value (after, where applicable, on or off-balance sheet netting) that is covered - after the application of volatility adjustments - by eligible financial collateral, and other eligible collateral Please refer to subsection 2.1.3 of the risk management section of the annual report, as well as Table 37 of the appendix to the Pillar 3 disclosures.
+453 (f) - For institutions calculating risk-weighted exposure amounts under the Standardised Approach or the IRB Approach, but not providing own estimates of LGDs or conversion factors in respect of the exposure class, separately for each exposure class, the total exposure value (after, where applicable, on or off-balance sheet netting) that is covered - after the application of volatility adjustments - by eligible financial collateral, and other eligible collateral Please refer to subsection 2.1.3 of the risk management section of the annual report, as well as Table 25 of the appendix to the Pillar 3 disclosures.
 453 (g) - For institutions calculating risk-weighted exposure amounts under the Standardised Approach or the IRB Approach, separately for each exposure class, the total exposure (after, where applicable, on- or off-balance sheet netting) that is covered by guarantees or credit derivatives.
 For the equity exposure class, this requirement applies to each of the approaches provided in Article 155.
-Please refer to subsection 2.1.3 of the risk management section of the annual report, as well as Table 37 of the appendix to the Pillar 3 disclosures
+Please refer to subsection 2.1.3 of the risk management section of the annual report, as well as Table 25 of the appendix to the Pillar 3 disclosures.